aaronbloomfield/pdr/labs/lab03/index.md

 ### Post-lab ###

-1. Implement a stack class (into files stack.h and stack.cpp).  **You can NOT use an STL container class for this** (list, vector, stack, etc.) for this, but you can use the STL string class.
+1. Implement a stack class (into files stack.h and stack.cpp).  **You can NOT use an STL container class for this** (`list`, `vector`, `stack`, etc.) for this, but you can use the STL `string` class.
 You should use either your List class from the last lab (if it works), or write up new stack class based on either the lecture notes or the textbook pages on stacks.
 Note that your stack class can contain a LinkedList object, and a stack class method can just pass the value onto the appropriate method in the LinkedList class.
 You don't need to implement all possible stack methods (in particular, you can ignore the copy constructor, `operator=()`, etc.) -- just the four mentioned in the pre-lab (push(), top(), pop(), and empty()).
 After this lab, it is expected that you will be able to implement a stack class in C++.
 2. Modify your postfix calculator to use the stack class that you have implemented.
 3. Be sure to include: your name, the date, and the name of the file in a banner comment at the beginning of each file you submit.
 Your submission must contain the following code:
     1. Your stack code.
 This will likely be stack.h/cpp, and may (or may not; your choice) include all of the List.h/cpp, ListItr.h/cpp, ListNode.h/cpp files from lab 2